Gizra/og/README.txt

 - There are a few handy tabs at the path 'group'.
 You might want to add a link in your navigation to that url.
 Each tab also provides a useful RSS feed.
 - 'Administer nodes' permission is required for changing the Manager of a group (do so by changing the posts' Author.)
 - 'Administer nodes' permission enables viewing of all nodes regardless of private/public status.
-- All subscriber management happens on the 'subscriber list' page which is linked from the group Block (while viewing a group page).
-This includes approving subscription requests (for selective groups), subscribing/unsubscribing users and promoting users into group admins.
+- All membership management happens on the 'membership list' page which is linked from the group Block (while viewing a group page).
+This includes approving membership requests (for selective groups), adding/removing users and promoting users into group admins.
 - If you decide to stop using this module, just disable it as usual.
 If you ever decide to re-enable, all your prior group information will be restored.
 - You may craft your own URLs which produce useful behavior.
 For example, user/register?gids[]=4 will add a checked checkbox for to the user's registration page for subscribing to group nid=4.
 This feature overrides the usual preference for groups to always appear during registration.